 Our thoughts and hopes for a better day are with the folks in Fort McMurray and the areas around that are being devastated by forest fires.
-Now is not the time to be partisan, now is the time to support our fellow Canadians:

 You can also text “REDCROSS” to 30333, which results in an immediate $5 donation to the fund.
 Canadians stand together against this kind of devastation.

 For those of us not directly affected, maybe it is time to check your home insurance policies to see whether this kind of event is covered or not?
 It would be less than prudent not to do that right now.
 I wonder what this might do to home insurance rates?